 - Travelling from another European city (Paris, Brussels, Berlin) by an international train?
 It will take you to Amsterdam Central station in the city center.

-- There are hundreds of nice hotels in Amsterdam for every taste and bugdet.
+- There are hundreds of nice hotels in Amsterdam for every taste and budget.
 We recommend Ambassade hotel, Andaz Prinsengracht and other hotels in the Nine Streets area on the canal belt of Amsterdam.

 - Travel by public transport in Amsterdam with an unlimited pass for 1-7 days.
 With Amsterdam Travel Ticket you can also travel from/to the airport by train or bus.

-- Alternatively buy the I amsterdam city card, which includes city public transport, museums entrance, canal cruise and 24 hours bike rental.
+- Alternatively buy the I amsterdam City Card, which includes city public transport, museums entrance, canal cruise and 24 hours bike rental.

 - Check out our list of top 15 best things to do in Amsterdam, day itineraries and book museum tickets in advance.